gziltoid/Selenium-Python-Study-Project/README.md

 # Selenium-Python-Study-Project
-Final Study Project for "Automation with Selenium and Python"
+Automation with Selenium and Python